Derek Fine: Professional career

-Pre-draft

 Buffalo Bills

-The Buffalo Bills selected Fine in the fourth round of the 2008 NFL Draft, with the 132nd overall selection.
+The Buffalo Bills selected Fine in the fourth round of the 2008 NFL draft, with the 132nd overall selection.

 On November 2, 2008 Fine caught his first pass in the NFL against the New York Jets.
 The reception was a 9-yard touchdown pass thrown by quarterback Trent Edwards.

 In 2009, during a game against the New York Jets, Fine was battling Jets linebacker Marques Murrell and eventually started a fight with Murrell and Murrell's teammate James Ihedigbo.
 This fight led to Ihedigbo being ejected for trying to land a punch on Fine.

 Fine was placed on injured reserve on September 22, 2009 and was replaced by Joe Klopfenstein.
 He was waived on February 16, 2010.

 St. Louis Rams

 Fine was claimed off waivers by the St. Louis Rams on February 17, 2010.
 He was waived on March 5, 2010.

 Houston Texans

 Fine was signed by the Houston Texans on June 16, 2010.

 On September 5, 2010, Fine was waived by the Houston Texans.